catppuccin/userstyles/README.md

 3. Enjoy!

 > [!TIP]
-> For decentralized or self-hosted applications, you can apply a theme your instance across updates by going to the userstyle's **Settings** > **Custom included sites** and adding your instance to the list.
+> For decentralized or self-hosted applications, you can apply a theme to one or multiple instances across updates by going to the userstyle's **Settings** > **Custom included sites** and entering URL patterns for your instance(s).

 &nbsp;